Food in Beijing, what to expect?

 In Beijing (and I assume in the entire China too but this will be figured prominently soon!) people eat A LOT!
 I used to believe that we, Greeks, eat like hell but maybe Beijing people can beat us easily!
 They not only eat a lot but they eat everything that can be eaten too (see below!)!
-The food is cheap, but not as cheap as the rest of China.
+The food is cheap, but not as cheap as in the rest of China.
 For example, a big bowl of rice may cost 50p – £2 depending on the area.
-Here are the 3 food markets in Beijing that are worth exploring!
+Restaurants can be found everywhere but dont expect Western-type ones if you are away from the touristic areas/ shopping malls.
+Everything is in Chinese language so the photos and some words can help you A LOT!
+There are many food markets in Beijing that are worth exploring but I decided to focus on the 3 below (a touristic, a famous and a local one) that are the perfect size, in the centre and easily accessible- so vital especially if you are a first time traveller here!

-As we visited lots of different hutongs (=neighbourhoods consisted of narrow streets and alleys that used to surround the Forbidden City) where locals shop and live, we realised that 100-200 grams of freshly made noodles cost less than 40p and of course this amount is enough for at least a 2-person meal!
+As we first visited lots of different hutongs (=neighbourhoods consisted of narrow streets and alleys that used to surround the Forbidden City where mainly locals shop and live) before the food markets, it was easier for us to understand the price and culture differences especially in the touristic and the famous ones!
+We realised that 100-200 grams of freshly made noodles cost less than 40p and of course this amount is enough for at least a 2-person meal!
 Also, one can assure that in restaurants (not the super touristic ones) a side dish is a small dish but NOPE!
 It is almost as a…main in British restaurants and ordering just rice can feed two people!

-Having said that let me introduce you 3 Food Markets in Beijing:
+Having said that let me introduce you to the 3 Food Markets in Beijing I mentioned before:

 The Famous : Wang Fu Jing Snack Street